 The issue of water scarcity is something that the Netherlands is also going to be facing in the future.
 So I think we’re going to learn a lot from our partners in eSwatini.
 What happens exactly, when water runs out?
 What do you need to take account of, for example in crop growing?”

-In the video below, Young Expert Takhona Dlamini shares his experiences working for the Blue Deal partnership in eSwatini.
+In the video below, Young Expert Takhona Dlamini shares her experiences working for the Blue Deal partnership in eSwatini.
 The Young Expert Programme offers young professionals the opportunity to gain experience with working in an international environment.